Ketchikan has four panamax sized cruise ship berths. They are numbered sequentially from south to north along the downtown waterfront.

 Watch a destination video.

-Misty Ketchikan, the rainiest town in southeast Alaska, is known as the "Salmon Capital of the World."
+Misty Ketchikan, the rainiest town in southeast USA, is known as the "Salmon Capital of the World."
 The town offers the perfect blend of activities: spend the morning kayaking in Misty Fiords or hiking up Deer Mountain, then spend the afternoon poking in and out of fantastic galleries and shops.